CSGuides/grad-job-guide/_applying/resume.md

   [Kevin Angstadt](/grad-job-guide/about#authors)'s
   and
   [Hammad Ahmad](/grad-job-guide/about#authors)'s materials represent more of an upper bound, resulting in very successful searchs with multiple offers.

-  Teaching jobs will also want multiple numerical evaluations (e.g., [Wes](/grad-job-guide/about#authors) was asked explicitly what his numerical teaching evaluations were at Wesleyan, and we imagine that they're even more serious about it at other departments).
+  Teaching jobs will also want multiple numerical evaluations.
+For example, [Wes](/grad-job-guide/about#authors) was asked explicitly what his numerical teaching evaluations were at Wesleyan, committees are also quite serious about it at other departments.

 **The importance of your resume:** At many institutions, your resume might be the only document that makes it through the application process